tari/taricorp.net/content/projects/mkg3a.md

 libraries](/2012/static-libpng-on-win32-with-cmake.html) and
 [telling CMake where to look for them](/2012/locating-packages-with-cmake.html)).

+On most linux systems, you can get suitable copies of libpng and zlib by installing whatever package your distribution provides that includes the libpng development headers.
+On Debian and its derivatives (Ubuntu, Mint, ...) that should be `libpng-dev`, RPM-based distributions (RHEL, CentOS) seems to call it `libpng-devel`, and on Arch it's included in the regular `libpng` package.

-# Usage
+## Usage

 To do much of anything useful with mkg3a, you'll want to have some compiled code for the Prizm.
 GCC (built to target SH3) and [libfxcg](https://github.com/Jonimoose/libfxcg) are the primary tools  you'll need to do that.  [more notes on building programs to come, hopefully].

 The mkg3a README file includes some usage examples.
-Refer to those until I get some written here.
+Refer to those in lieu of any more detailed documentation here.
+[Cemetech's WikiPrizm](https://prizm.cemetech.net/Mkg3a/) may also be a useful resource.